AravindGeedula/Azure-Admin-Labs/Task-14-Create-NSG-and-Associate-to-Subnet/README.md

-# Task 14: Create a Network Security Group (NSG) and Associate it to Subnet
+# Task 14: Create a Network Security Group (NSG) and Associate it to Subnet-Demo01 under your VNET

 ## Description
 In this task, you created a Network Security Group (NSG) named **NSG-SubnetDemo01** and associated it with your existing subnet **Subnet-Demo01** under your Virtual Network (**Demo-VNet**).